 For Prelims: BYJU’s IAS Prep Tablet is more than enough.
 Tablet is comprehensive.

 11 and 12th Micro and Macro read [NCERT]

 It is advised to candidates to start with our IAS Tablet and NCERT then if needed, one can go through Ramesh Singh’s Indian Economy also.

-Reading current affairs is advisable for which candidates can refer our Comprehensive News Analysis.
+Reading current affairs is advisable, for which candidates can refer to our Comprehensive News Analysis.

 NCERT (6th – 12th and “Physical and Human Geography” by GC Leong) + BYJUS IAS Prep Tablet lectures.